 his clothes became dazzling white, such as no fuller on earth could bleach

-Mark records ... and his clothes became dazzling white, such as no fuller on earth could bleach them.
-The Gospels of Matthew and Luke add that Jesus' face changed and became radiant like the sun (Mt 17:21; Lk 9:29).
-The phenomenon of the changed face recalls the description of Moses' radiant face after being in the presence of God (Ex 34:29-35), and His white garment also recalls Daniel's vision of the "man" (probably the pre-Incarnate Christ) dressed in linen with a belt of fine gold around his waist, whose body was like chrysolite, his face shone like lightening, his eyes were like fiery torches, his arms and feet looked like burnished bronze, and his voice sounded like the roar of a multitude (Dan 10:5-6).
+Mark's Gospel records and His clothes became dazzling white, such as no fuller on earth could bleach them.
+Matthew and Luke's Gospels add that Jesus' face changed and became radiant like the sun (Mt 17:2l; Lk 9:29).
+The phenomenon of Jesus' radiant face recalls the description of Moses' glowing face after being in the presence of God (Ex 34:29-35).
+Jesus' white garment also recalls Daniel's vision of a "man" (probably the pre-Incarnate Christ).
+Daniel wrote that the "man" appeared to him dressed in linen with a belt of fine gold around his waist, whose body was like chrysolite, his face shone like lightning, his eyes were like fiery torches, his arms and feet looked like burnished bronze, and his voice sounded like the roar of a multitude (Dan 10:5-6).

 5 Then Peter